- Search The Registry

 - My Account

-First, was the role slavery played in drafting the document; second, the Declaration contains a promise of liberty and equality that was (is) unfulfilled for Black African Americans before the American Civil War and only partially fulfilled since.
-In his original draft of the Declaration, Thomas Jefferson (a slave owner) condemned King George II of England for supporting the slave trade and imposing it on Virginians.
-This provision has led to the myth that he attempted to attack slavery in the Declaration.
-Rather, Jefferson’s attack focused on the slave trade.
+First was the role slavery played in drafting the document; second, the Declaration contains a promise of liberty and equality that was (is) unfulfilled for Black African Americans before the American Civil War and only partially fulfilled since.
+In his original draft of the Declaration, Thomas Jefferson (a slave owner) condemned King George II of England for supporting the slave trade and imposing it on the Virginians.
+This provision led to the myth that he attempted to attack slavery in the Declaration.
+Instead, Jefferson’s attack focused on the slave trade.

-The 1964 Civil Rights Act, Congress passed and President Johnson signed was legislation that outlawed segregation in schools, public places, and employment.
-Johnson signed the bill and then allegedly put down his pen and said, "We have lost the South for a generation."
+The 1964 Civil Rights Act, which congress passed, and President Johnson signed legislation that outlawed segregation in schools, public places, and employment.
+Johnson signed the bill, then allegedly put down his pen and said, "We have lost the South for a generation."

 The promise of liberty has remained unfulfilled for decades, and, despite significant progress, many would argue that for most descendants of American Slavery, it still is unfulfilled in the 21st century.